region in central Italy: in ancient times a district extending from the Tiber to the Adriatic: 3,265 sq mi (8,456 sq km); chief city, Perugia

 Origin of UmbriaL, after Umbri, the Umbrians

 A region of central Italy in the Apennines.
 Occupied by the Umbrians in ancient times, it later fell to the Etruscans and then the Romans (c.
-300 B.C.).
-After passing to various powers, Umbria came under the control of the papacy in the 16th century and joined the kingdom of Sardinia in 1860.
+300 BC).
+After passing to various powers, Umbria came under the control of the papacy in the 1500s and joined the kingdom of Sardinia in 1860.